Compiled from my ten-part series at Capital Research Center

-Murphey noted that “the idea that parliaments could protect any one of its [sic] members from prosecution is completely foreign to us in the United States.”
+Murphy noted that “the idea that parliaments could protect any one of its [sic] members from prosecution is completely foreign to us in the United States.”

-But this owes simply to the difference between English Common Law and Revolutionary French law on which most European countries based their constitutions.
+But this owes simply to the difference between English Common Law and Revolutionary French law, on which most European countries based their constitutions.

 “This discussion about continuing to allow the parliament to protect itself by voting on its own immunity is just a debate that would frankly be laughable in the United States,” Murphey continued.

-True, but a permanent, independent Special Counsel, more powerful than the Attorney General, and beholden to foreign powers would be even more laughable in the U.S.
+Although this is true, a permanent, independent Special Counsel, more powerful than the Attorney General, and beholden to foreign powers would be even more laughable in the U.S.